emam95/Sic-Assembler/README.md

 # Sic-Assembler
-a C# sic assembler with literals , org and equ functionality
+a sic assembler written in C#